How we can help you

 We will assess your individual needs and provide you with a program involving group exercise and information sessions to help you understand, recover from and manage your heart condition.
 We will support you to make changes to your lifestyle to improve your health and reduce your risk of further heart problems.

 Our service is for people who have a heart condition.
-You may have had heart surgery, angioplasty and/or an insertion of a pacemaker.
+For example heart surgery, angioplasty/stent, insertion of pacemaker/ defibrillator and heart failure.

 You must live or work locally and be able to move around independently.
 You will need to be able to attend the hospital twice a week for approximately 2 hours.

-The World Health Organisation recommends that everyone with a heart related condition should attend cardiac rehabilitation.
+The World Health Organization recommends that everyone with a heart related condition should attend cardiac rehabilitation.

 The cardiac rehabilitation team includes Medical Director Dr Sze Yuan Ooi and Dr Jennifer Yu as well as nurses, physiotherapists and other health professionals.